alexandrealmeidaferreira/microframework/README.md

 ###2015-12-12 - version 0.2
 Added /core/Model/SimpleObject.php
 Improved auto load of classes, now is possible to set an path in config/autoloader.php
+Improved Layout, now we can add css and javascript in code

 ###2015-12-09
 Added /core/Db.php